physicsranger/make4FGLxml/README.md

 #we will assume the source has RA = 123.45 and DEC = -12.345
 #we will also assume the user wants to call the model with the new source new.xml
 #and save it in the same directory as the original file

 source_list.add_point_source(source_name='NewSource',RA=123.45,DEC=-12.345,new_model_name='new.xml')
 ```

+Note, if the ```new_model_name``` argument is not specified, the code will attempt to overwrite the existing model file; however, the overwrite Flag is set to False by default so the user will get an error and have to rerun with ```overwite=True``` passed in as an additional argument, if they actually want to overwrite the existing file.

 The code will use sensible default values for the spectral parameters, but it is likely the user may want to adjust the parameters of 'NewSource' before running their likelihood analysis (this can be done via the BinnedAnalysis or UnbinnedAnalysis object so it doesn't necessarily take us back to a text editor).